Henry Dale Fellow

 Office Hours are generally 9am to 5pm, but please contact me to make an appointment.

-I am based in the Lothian Birth Cohort Studies group, within the Psychology Department.
-I am the Principal Investigator on the current Medical Research Council-funded wave of brain MRI scanning of the Lothian Birth Cohort Study 1936, and a Co-Investigator on the Age UK-funded Disconnected Mind project.
-I work with UK Biobank neuroimaging data as part of my Co-I involvement on a 5-year NiH grant to investigate the brain's structural connectome with respect to cognitive function, health, and genes.
-I am also a contributing scientist to the Sackler Centre for Developmental Psychobiology and to the new Theirword Edinburgh Birth Cohort.
+I am Director of the The Lothian Birth Cohort Studies.
+These are Edinburgh-based follow-up studies of the Scottish Mental Surveys of 1932 and 1947.
+I am the Principal Investigator on the Age UK-funded Disconnected Mind project, and current Medical Research Council-funded wave of brain MRI scanning of the Lothian Birth Cohort Study 1936.
+I work with UK Biobank neuroimaging data as part of my Co-I involvement on a 5-year NiH grant to investigate the brain's structural connectome with respect to cognitive function, health, and genes, and was recently awarded a Sir Henry Dale Fellowship, jointly supported by Wellcome and the Royal Society.
 Click to the Research tab below for more information.
 A full list of publications can be found here.

-Cox SR, Lyall DM, Ritchie SJ, Bastin ME, Harris MA, Buchanan CR, Fawns-Ritchie C, Barbu MC, de Nooij L, Reus LM, Alloza C, Shen X, Neilson E, Alderson HL, Hunter S, Liewald DC, Whalley HC, McIntosh AM, Lawrie SM, Pell JP, Tucker-Drob EM, Wardlaw JM, Gale CR, Deary IJ. (in press).
+Cox SR, Lyall DM, Ritchie SJ, Bastin ME, Harris MA, Buchanan CR, Fawns-Ritchie C, Barbu MC, de Nooij L, Reus LM, Alloza C, Shen X, Neilson E, Alderson HL, Hunter S, Liewald DC, Whalley HC, McIntosh AM, Lawrie SM, Pell JP, Tucker-Drob EM, Wardlaw JM, Gale CR, Deary IJ.
+(2019).
 Associations between vascular risk factors and brain MRI indices in UK Biobank.
-European Heart Journal doi: 10.1093/eurheartj/ehz100
+European Heart Journal, 40:2290-2300

 Cox SR, Ritchie SJ, Allerhand M, Hagenaars SP, Radakovic R, Breen D, Davies G, Riha R, Starr JM, Deary IJ. (in press).
 Sleep and cognitive ageing in the 8th decade of life.
 Sleep doi: 10.1093/sleep/zsz019